jheel2006/daah/_pages/dln.md

 ### Moving Forward: A More Thoughtful Digital Practice

 Looking ahead, I want to continue combining my technical skills with deeper critical thinking.
-I’m excited to keep working with tools like p5.js, AI models, and interactive platforms.
+I’m excited to keep working with creative tools, AI models, and interactive platforms.
 But I also want to keep asking hard questions: Who is this for?
 What voices are missing?
 What power dynamics are at play?

-I hope to explore more in the digital humanities space, using tools like Voyant or Omeka to analyze or present knowledge in more thoughtful ways.
+I hope to explore more in the digital humanities space, using tools like Voyant to analyze or present knowledge in more thoughtful ways.
 I want to stay open to learning from both tech and humanities—because both are essential for building a more ethical digital world.

 ---